Position: Associate Head Coach

 Heather Bowie Young joined the Clemson women’s golf coaching staff in the summer of 2016 when she became the top assistant on Kelley Hester’s first staff.
 Now In her fifth season in 2020-211, she has had a big impact on the program that has been to the NCAA Tournament three consecutive years and has had two top 25 finishes.

 The highlight of the year took place at the Athens Regional in May when Clemson qualified for the NCAA National Tournament for the first time with a fifth-place finish.
 That performance included a six-under-par 282 team score in the second round, the second best round in Clemson history vs. par at the time.

 Clemson was the No. 10 seed and ranked 39th in the nation overall entering the regional, but finished fifth to qualify for the National Tournament for the first time.
 Clemson then finished tied for 20th with fifth-ranked Florida State at the national tournament at Rich Harvest Farms in Sugar Grove, Illinois.

 In 2017-18, Clemson won a tournament for the second straight year, the Houston Dickson, and finished a program best third at the ACC Tournament.
 Bowie Young had a big part in the improvement of senior Sydney Legacy, who earned first-team All-ACC honors.

 In 2018-19 Clemson reached the NCAA again thanks to an 81-47-5 regular season record against a difficult national schedule.
-Clemson had four top five finishes, tied for the most in a season in Clemson history.
+Clemson had four top five finishes, to tie for the most in a season in Clemson history.
 Two Tigers, Ana Paula Valdes and Alice Hewson, won medalist honors.
 Hewson, who was Clemson’s first four-time All-ACC player, finished her career in 2019 as the owner of 46 Clemson records and Bowie Young had a lot to do with her success.
 Hewson has gone on to a professional career and already has a win on the European Women’s Tour.